djmorris7/djmorris7.github.io/_pages/education.md

 classes: wide
 ---

+Here's my education history and some details of my research projects throughout my MPhil and PhD candidatures.

 ## Doctor of Philosophy (in progress) [2022 — current]

 ## Master of Philosophy (completed) [2019 — 2021]